vuejs/v2.vuejs.org/source/api/instantiation-options.md

 vm.a // 3
 ```

 The object must be JSON-compliant (no circular references).
 You can use it just like an ordinary object, and it will look exactly the same when serialized with `JSON.stringify`.
-Under the hood though, vue.js attaches an hidden property `__observer__` and recursively converts the object's non-function properties into getters and setters, except for those with a key that starts with `$` or `_`.
+Under the hood though, vue.js attaches an hidden property `__observer__` and recursively converts the object's non-function properties into getters and setters that trigger events when called.
+Properties with keys that starts with `$` or `_` are skipped.

 ### methods